Suremaker/Spring.FluentContext/README.md

 ## Limitations
 * it is not possible to use lambda expressions to point protected methods or properties with non-public getters, that is why API allows also to use literals.

-## Examples and help
-* Solution contains Spring.FluentContext.Examples presenting usage of implemented features
-* All implemented features contains also unit tests which shows also its usage
-* Please also see the wiki page for details how to use this project